Kansas Museum of Military History

 The Augusta Air Museum was established in 1990 as Detachment 1 of Topeka's Combat Air Museum.
 The museum moved into its current location in Augusta in 1994 and.separated from its parent museum in Topeka in 2002.
 The organization changed its name to the Kansas Museum of Military History several years ago to reflect its growing collection.
 Today, only a portion of the museum's collection is related to aviation reflecting the work of museum staff and volunteers to collect more artifacts and create displays related to all branches of the military.

 The museum is home to over 10,000 artifacts, including planes and helicopters.
 The museum has over 30 military uniforms on display and over 200 uniforms in storage.
-Unique artifacts include a Seahorse air rescue boat which the community of Augusta purchased by selling $75,000 in war bonds in 1943.
+Unique artifacts include a Seahorse air rescue boat that the community of Augusta purchased by selling $75,000 in war bonds in 1943.
 It is believed that this contribution by the city was the first time a community bought a ship for the United States Navy.
 The boat was used in rescue operations that assisted at least 40 aviators.
 Two members of the crew received Silver Stars, one of the highest awards in the Armed Services.